-Situated on a small man-made island in the bay guarding the entrance to Charleston Harbour, Fort Sumter National Monument is one of the most important historic military sites in the country.
-It was built using 70,000 tons of granite and rock, simply dumped intot he water to form a man-made island.
-The rock and granite had to be brought in from as far afield as new York City.
+Situated on a small manmade island in the bay, the Fort Sumter National Monument guards the entrance to Charleston Harbour.
+It's one of the most important historic military sites in the country, built using 70,000 tons of granite and rock brought from as far afield as New York City.

 The first shots of the American Civil War were fired at Fort Sumter in 1861.
 With the secession of South Carolina, the Confederates demanded the surrender of the fort and after 34 hours of continuous bombardment, the Union forces had no choice but to relinquish their hold.
 The Union troops became the first prisoners of the Civil War.